 On March 1, 2014, the Company entered into a subcontractor installer agreement with Smartgen Solutions, Inc. ("Smartgen"), a related entity that is engaged in business of equipment rental and provider of maintenance, repair and installation services to mobile telecommunications towers in California.
 Under the terms of the agreement, Smartgen has been appointed as a non-exclusive, authorized service provider for the installation, repair and service of the Company's products in Southern California.
-The agreement has a term of three years from the date of execution and automatically renews for additional one-year periods if not terminated.
+The agreement has an initial term of three years from the date of execution and automatically renews for additional one-year periods if not terminated.

-During the three months ended March 31, 2021 and 2020, Smartgen performed \$29 and \$31 in field services, respectively.
+During the three months ended September 30, 2021 and 2020, Smartgen performed \$15 and \$33 in field services, respectively.
+Smartgen performed \$66 and \$193 in field services for the nine months ended September 30, 2021 and 2020, respectively.